Amgg12301/Restaurant-Flask-App/README.md

 # Flask-Web-App
-Update: With this web application I built in two weeks, I was amongst the top 40 invited to attend Capital One's Software Engineering Summit in Clarendon, Virginia.
+With this web application I built in two weeks, I was amongst the top 40 invited to attend Capital One's Software Engineering Summit in Clarendon, Virginia.

 This is for Part 2 (The Coding Challenge by MindSumo) of my application for Capital One's Software